Product Description

 The adjustable cooling system in the pco.edge 4.2 bi allows the use of air or water to cool the sensor down to -25 °C. At this temperature, the dark current is reduced to 0.2 e-/pixel/s.
 TE-cooling is therefore very useful in low-light imaging applications in which long exposures are typically used.
 For shorter exposures, TE-cooling does not provide a significant benefit.
 For applications in which exposures are typically shorter than 1s, it is worth considering the pco.panda 4.2 bi which uses the same back-illuminated sensor as this camera, but in a non-cooled configuration.

-The specialized input window is installed internal to the camera.
+Depending on the spectral needs of the application, scientists may select a pco.edge 4.2 bi camera with an input window that is optimized for either for the UV or VIS range.
+In the UV version, a specialized input window is installed internal to the camera.
 With a factory-installed UV window, the pco.edge 4.2 bi UV camera enables imaging with the back illuminated imager in the ultraviolet wavelength range with responsivity down to 190nm.

 This camera series supports an HDR mode for wide dynamic range imaging as well as a low light mode which reduces the temporal read-noise by a process of correlated multi sampling (CMS).